yashingle1207/matlab-digit-classifier-CNN-pruning/docs/methodology.md

 # Methodology

-This document explains the technical workflow represented by the MATLAB source and original project notes.
-It is written as supporting documentation for the cleaned-up portfolio repository, not as a new measurement report.
+This document explains the technical workflow represented by the MATLAB.

 ## CNN Training Setup

 The project uses MATLAB to train a small convolutional neural network for digit classification.
 The script loads a digit dataset, separates training and validation data, trains a baseline CNN, and evaluates validation accuracy before optimization.

-The workflow depends on helper functions from the original coursework environment, including dataset loading, mini-batch preprocessing, model training, and accuracy evaluation utilities.
-Those helper functions are referenced by the script but are not all present in this cleaned repository.

 ## L1-Norm Structured Pruning